dialogues about TV shows

 Intermediate Listening Series 1 Lesson 13- Dialogue about TV Shows in English

-In this lesson, you listen to an English conversation between two people talking about TV shows.
+In this lesson, you listen to an English conversation between two people conversation about TV shows.

 Previous Listening Lesson